 One of the most powerful positive emotions we have in this life is gratitude; mountains of research indicate that gratitude is part of the happiness holy grail.
 Compared with those who don’t practice gratitude, scientists have found that people who practice gratitude:

-The key to creating routine gratitude practices that work is to add in an element of creativity and novelty.
+The key to creating gratitude practices that work is to add in an element of creativity and novelty.
 Think up a practice that you find fun and simple, and each time you practice, try to think of novel things that you are grateful for or new dimensions of those things and people you appreciate.
-Here are some ideas to get you started:
+Here are 5 of my favorite gratitude practices to get you started: